AttilaMagyar/AttilaMagyar/README.md

-- 👋 Hi, I’m @AttilaMagyar
+- 👋 Hi, I’m @AttilaMagyar.
-- 👀 I’m interested in Java and web development
+- 👀 I’m interested in Software and Web Development.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Full Stack Web Development.
 - 📫 You can reach me at magyaratibusiness@gmail.com
+- My Discord: Atii#6911

 <!---
 AttilaMagyar/AttilaMagyar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.